janaagaard75/desert-walk-solitaire/README.md

 Creating a good model is difficult.
 It might be a good idea to move the dragged card from Game to GridState.

-Naming this is hard, but important.
+Naming things is hard, but important.
 OccupiedCell has been renamed at least five times.
 When a class is renamed, there are often local variables left, that should also be renamed.

 ## Links